rayshift/translatefgo/README.md

 **New (22nd July):** Ooku is fully translated using a manual translation by PkFreeze.

+If you're able, become a [Patreon](https://www.patreon.com/rayshift) to get access to pre-releases (such as LB4 that is currently being worked on, and LB5/5.5 in the future).

 ![Example](https://i.imgur.com/dNLFbxG.png)

 If the text is too fast or slow, you can change text speed in the [game settings](https://i.imgur.com/UhmoZI9.png).
 (Top = text speed, bottom = scroll speed)